JuanPautasso/jp-info/README.md

-# Hi, I'm Juan 👋
+# Hi, Welcome to my GitHub profile 👋
-Welcome to my GitHub profile!
-I am a technology-driven professional with expertise in image processing, data analysis, and R&D.

 ## 🔭 Current Projects
 - Developing solutions in medical imaging at Radboudumc.